zhangjinshui-nerveee/nerveee_old/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Jinshui received his B.S. degree in Electrical Engineering and Automation from Tianjin University in 2018.
-He found friendship there.
+He found friendship there. <br>
 He got a Master degree in Xi'an Jiaotong University in 2021, major in power electronics.
-He found ambition there.
+He found ambition there. <br>
 Now, he had something crazy enough for him to do --- BRAIN SCIENCE!
 Use power electronics to build stimulation machines, to discover, to cure, to dream.